Language, Experience, and Development (LEAD) Lab

 Alexus Ramirez (she/her/hers) is a postdoctoral research fellow under Dr. Rachel Romeo’s mentorship at the University of Maryland, College Park (UMD), funded by an NICHD NIH Diversity Supplement Award.
 She received her bachelor’s in psychology at the University of California, Merced, and earned her M.A. and Ph.D. from the University of Delaware (UD).
 Broadly, Alexus is interested in researching how variation in children’s early language experiences relates to developmental outcomes.
 During her doctoral work at UD, she examined parents’ beliefs about using infant-directed speech, grandparent-grandchild interactions over video chat, and how discussing specific topics, such as math, animals, or colors, during toddlerhood relate to children’s school readiness with Dr. Roberta Golinkoff (Child’s Play Lab).
 At UMD, Alexus will investigate how children’s home environments and parents’ beliefs about language learning relate to how parents talk with children, and in turn, children’s development of language, executive function, and social cognition in monolingual and bilingual families.
 At leisure, she loves hiking, reading, and playing soccer.
 She can be reached at alexusgr@umd.edu.

 Mariah Egerton (she/her/hers) received her undergraduate degree in Neuroscience (Cellular and Molecular Track) from the University of Maryland, College Park in May of 2023.
 She is interested in learning about how parenting styles and tools promote healthy brain development, specifically in the context of disability.
 She is very passionate about contributing to research that seeks to establish equity and empowerment for children with disabilities.
 She also works at the Maryland Neuroimaging Center as an MR Technologist where the LEAD Lab conducts their MRI visits.
 In her free time, she loves spending time with her adorable younger sister, exercising, and cooking!
-Mariah will serve as the lab's interim lab manager during summer 2024, and she can be reached at megerton@umd.edu
+Mariah also served as the lab's interim lab manager during summer 2024.
+She can be reached at megerton@umd.edu.

 Eusabia Mont is an Associate Clinical Professor in the Department of Hearing and Speech Sciences at the University of Maryland, College Park.
 She is the director of the Cultural-Linguistic Diversity Emphasis Program for the MA in Speech and Language Pathology, and she leads the Mentorship Network.
 Her specific clinical interests include communication across the lifespan, emphasizing language development in children and dementia-related communication disorders.
 She is also interested in infusing diverse perspectives into course design and culturally responsive service delivery to reduce health disparities.
 Ms. Mont consults with the LEAD lab on the PLANES study (and others) on the ethical and appropriate assessment and analysis of language development in children from racially, ethnically, and socioeconomically diverse backgrounds, as well as culturally sensitive dissemination of findings to avoid biased and discriminatory findings for children from minoritized communities.